zaufi/smart-prompt/README.md

 --------------

 As one may notice [`cmake`](http://cmake.org) needed to install (and make source tarball of) this package.
-It helps (lazy me) to do it like this:
+It helps (lazy me) to do it like this (replace the very first command with `git clone https://github.com/zaufi/smart-prompt.git` to get sources from GitHub repository:

-    $ tar -zxf smart-prompt-X.Y.Z-Sources.tar.gz
+    $ tar -zxf smart-prompt-X.Y.Z.tar.gz
-    $ cd smart-prompt-X.Y.Z-Sources
+    $ cd smart-prompt-X.Y.Z
     $ cmake -DCMAKE_INSTALL_PREFIX=/usr .
     $ sudo make install